Kind Space is a web application that collects and facilitates gift requests made by foster youth.

-My most rewarding project to date, this web application is a collaboration between Hack4Impact (a student organization that builds software for nonprofits for social good) and Foster Nation (a nonprofit dedicated to supporting young adults aging out of the foster care system).
+My most rewarding project to date, Kind Space is a collaboration between Hack4Impact (a student organization that builds software for nonprofits) and Foster Nation (a nonprofit dedicated to supporting young adults aging out of the foster care system).

 Role